ivanmitic/incoded-notification-system/README.md

 Incoded\Notification
 ```

+The usage of Notification System in the application can be found in the controller:

+`~/resources/Humanity/Notifications/Controller/Website.php`

 ### Collections and Models

 Under that namespace, there are database models and collections made to transform database entity records to PHP objects over database layer object.